How to Self-Drive The Road to Hana and the Best Stops

 Ready for your first waterfall while driving the Road to Hana in Maui?
 You will see the parking lot on your left, but if there is no parking, you can find some a little further up the road.

-The only bad part about this is they have a bunch of signs saying, “5 Cars were broken into this week that were not in the lot”.
+The only bad part is that many signs say, “5 Cars were broken into this week that were not in the lot”.

-If you can park in the lot, Twins Falls is supposed to be one that you can actually swim in.
+If you can park in the lot, Twins Falls are supposed to be one that you can actually swim in.

 There were so many cars stopped here, so we had to park further up the road and just followed a couple in.